tartarugui/impresstest/Examples-and-demos.md

 Those are the most usable authoring tools right now.
 More on the [authoring tool issue](https://github.com/bartaz/impress.js/issues/5).

-[impress.js S9 Template Pack](http://slideshow-s9.github.io/slideshow-impress.js) ([source](https://github.com/slideshow-s9/slideshow-impress.js)): Lets you write your impress.js slides in Markdown or Textile.
+[Slide Show(S9)](http://slideshow-s9.github.io) with impress.js Template Pack ([source](https://github.com/slideshow-s9/slideshow-impress.js)): Lets you write your impress.js slides in Markdown or Textile.
 Uses the Slide Show (S9) Ruby gem to generate your deck.

 [hovercraft!](http://regebro.github.io/hovercraft) ([source](https://github.com/regebro/hovercraft)): Lets you write your impress.js slides in restructuredText.
 Very good positioning and transformation support.
 It even provides a presenter console with a preview of the next slide, a timer and notes which are fetched directly from the slides sources.